 This organisation believes that general adherence to high standards of infection prevention and control is the best way to prevent the person-to-person spread of pathogens such as coronavirus and maximise the safely of staff, service users and their families.
 To achieve this the organisations infection control policies and procedures will be implemented in full, especially those related to effective hand hygiene, sanitisation and environmental cleaning.

 Care managers and supervisory staff should make sure that people:

 - cover their mouth and nose with a tissue or their sleeve (not their hands) when they cough or sneeze

 - put used tissues in the bin immediately

-- wash their hands with soap and water often and use hand sanitiser gel (at least 60% alcohol) if soap and water are not available
+- wash their hands with soap and water regularly for 20 seconds and use hand sanitiser gel (at least 60% alcohol) if soap and water are not available

 - try to avoid close contact with people who are unwell